alishafazal/hangman-project-3/README.md

 - Entering invalid input each time input is requested.
 An appropriate error message is displayed to inform the user of their actions.
 - All hangman images display correctly according to the number of lives left.
-- The number of lives decreases correctly for each life lost.
+- The number of lives decreases correctly for each incorrect guess.

 ### Solved Bugs
 When testing my game after I had created all the methods to run the whole program, I had a reccuring error message that would appear only when the user guessed a correct letter on the first try: